 - Oral and Maxillofacial Surgeons;

 Transferring to Alberta from another Province or Territory

-Dentists must be registered with the Alberta Dental Association and College in order to provide dental treatment to Albertans.
+Dentists must be registered with the College of Dental Surgeons of Alberta in order to provide dental treatment to Albertans.
 Currently there are trade agreements in place with British Columbia, Saskatchewan and Manitoba, which can make it easier for dentists who are already registered in another province or territory to become registered in Alberta.

 New West Partnership Trade Agreement (NWPTA)

 The New West Partnership Trade Agreement is an agreement between the Governments of Alberta, British Columbia, Saskatchewan and Manitoba, to facilitate easier movement between the provinces.
 This agreement allows registered dentists in these four provinces to apply for registration, as long as they meet the provincial requirements of the province they are applying in.
 The NWPTA does not apply to the Education and Research Register, the Education and Research General Residency Program Register, the Education and Research Graduate Student Program Register, the Courtesy Register or the Volunteer Register.
 In order to transfer from another province or territory you will need to meet the requirements of the entire application process required of all applicants.

 Canadian Free Trade Agreement (CFTA)

 Under the Canadian Free Trade Agreement, applicants may be eligible to register on the CDSA’s Main Register.
 Applicants are required under this agreement to fulfill CDSA’s application requirements including the Ethics and Jurisprudence Examination.
 The CFTA does not apply to the Education and Research Register, the Education and Research General Residency Program Register, the Education and Research Graduate Student Program Register, the Courtesy Register or the Volunteer Register.